IvyDowling/TF2MapParser/README.md

 ROOMS
 - Are defined by their x y z outside coordinates, their size xs ys zs, and the thickness of the walls
-- Do not yet support doors, but soon will.

-For an example file, check out theTestor.txt
+For an example file, check out RoomsDoorsExamples.txt